adityasurya4103/Clinic-Hospital-Management-System-/README.md

 Description of the project :

-Welcome to the Clinic/Hospital Management System!
+The project is build using Python and tkinter and uses mysql as a database Welcome to the Clinic/Hospital Management System!
 Our system is designed to efficiently store and manage patient data, as well as handle appointment bookings and cancellations.
 Here are the key features:

 1. Patient Database: